 The Grand Forks Woman's Club meetings were usually the first Thursday of every month, except in July and August, when they convened for summer.
-At the meetings they did several things, of which usually a member or a guest speaker talked on a subject.
+The meetings usually consisted of a member or a guest presentation.
 The women of this club volunteered at many places, such as the Grand Forks Public Library, the Day Care Center for Retarded Children, St. Anne's Guest House, the Red Cross, and the Valley Day Care Center.
-In 2002, the North Dakota Federation of Woman's Clubs raised funds to erect a bronze Sakakawea statue at the Statuary Hall in Washington D.C.
-This statue is a copy of the one on state capitol grounds in Bismarck, North Dakota.
+In 2002, the North Dakota Federation of Woman's Clubs raised funds to erect a bronze Sakakawea statue in Statuary Hall in Washington D.C.
+This statue is a copy of the one on capitol grounds in Bismarck, North Dakota.

-The Grand Forks Woman's Club resigned from the Greater Federation of Woman's Clubs on April 24, 2005, although was considered an active club until their dues expired on December 30, 2005.
+The Grand Forks Woman's Club resigned April 24, 2005, from the Greater Federation of Woman's Clubs.

 This collection contains four scrapbooks.
 The first scrapbook has a green cover and is titled "A History of the Grand Forks Woman's Club".
-This scrapbook dates from 1963 to 1968, and contains mostly newspaper clippings regarding the club, as well as newspaper clippings about the North Dakota Federation of Woman's Clubs (NDFWC).
-This scrapbook also contains correspondence, programs, photographs, certificates and ephemera.
+This scrapbook, 1963-1968, contains mostly newspaper clippings regarding the club, as well as clippings about the North Dakota Federation of Woman's Clubs (NDFWC).
+This scrapbook also has correspondence, programs, photographs, certificates and ephemera.

 The second scrapbook has a red cover and dates from 1963 to 1984.
-This scrapbook contains newspaper clippings, and also contains NDFWC information regarding officers and the national convention.
-This scrapbook also contains programs, photographs, and ephemera.
+This scrapbook contains newspaper clippings and NDFWC information regarding officers and the national convention.
+There are also programs, photographs, and ephemera.

-The third scrapbook has a white cover with the words "Grand Forks" emblazoned on the front.
-This scrapbook contains information about the 1978-1980 Community Improvement Project for the Grand Forks Woman's Club.
-The club organized displays at Public Library regarding "interesting subjects… to inform and entertain the public."
+The third scrapbook has a white cover with the words "Grand Forks" printed on it.
+This scrapbook contains information about the 1978-1980 community improvement project for the Grand Forks Woman's Club.
+The club organized displays at the public library regarding "interesting subjects… to inform and entertain the public."
 Topics included University of North Dakota pottery, Tanzania, and Greece.

-Also included in the collection are meeting minutes from 1992 to 2005, a budgetary ledger from 1979 to 2005, and a 2004 directory of the Greater Federation of Woman's Clubs.
+Also included in the collection are meeting minutes from 1992 to 2005, a financial ledger from 1979 to 2005, and a 2004 directory of the Greater Federation of Woman's Clubs.